$0 Bangladesh → UK Skilled Worker Guide — Quick-Start Checklist

 The Chain of Authentication

-For a Bangladeshi academic document to be legally recognized for UK immigration purposes, it must pass through the following stages in sequence:
+When a Bangladeshi academic document needs authentication for UK immigration purposes, use the applicable stages in this sequence:

 Step 1: Education Board Verification (SSC and HSC)